Urban Blight (band)

-Though the band had been solidified and anchored on drums by Brandon Finley, a top DC go-go skinsman since '93, by 1994 the band had taken on 3 new members, Vere Isaac, Kevin Batchelor and Jon Vercesi, (with help from associates including Clark Gayton).
+Though the band had been solidified and anchored on drums by Brandon Finley, a top DC go-go kinsman since 1993, by 1994 the band had taken on three new members, Vere Isaac, Kevin Batchelor and Jon Vercesi, (with help from associates including Clark Gayton).
 They continued to play until curtailing touring and recording in 1996.
 During the last years the band recorded soundtrack music for Seth Zvi Rosenfeld's "Brother's Kiss" as well as HBO's "Subway Stories", among other projects.

 The Urban Blight Horns continued to work with various artists, including Queen Latifah, Beastie Boys, Lisa Stansfield, Bad Brains, Common, Dog Eat Dog, and are still active today, appearing live and on record with R&B and rock groups around NYC.